OSU's Research Magazine.

-NO. Pre-nursing students at OSU usually major in General Science with an option in Pre-Nursing, but that is a program strictly for students who intend to transfer to nursing school and it does not grant a bachelor’s degree.
-Students who wish to pursue a bachelor’s degree at OSU while fulfilling nursing prerequisites are welcome to do so, but they would eventually need to select a different major.
-Spanish, Psychology, Human Development & Family Studies (HDFS), and Public Health are among the more popular options for students who choose this path.
+No. Pre-nursing students at OSU usually major in General Science with an option in Pre-Nursing, which is a program strictly for students who intend to transfer to nursing school and does not grant a bachelor’s degree.
+Students who wish to pursue a bachelor’s degree while fulfilling nursing prerequisites will eventually need to select a different major.
+Spanish, Psychology, Human Development & Family Studies (HDFS), and Public Health are some of the popular options for students who choose this path.

 Do I need to take Bacc Core courses for the pre-nursing program?

 That depends.
 Students who plan to transfer to nursing school after 2-3 years at OSU do not need to take Bacc Core courses.
 This is because students completing their degree at another institution will have to meet that school’s general education requirements, not OSU’s.
-However, students who intend to complete a four-year degree here before pursing nursing school would be wise to choose courses that will meet the pre-nursing requirements as well as the Bacc Core.
+However, students who intend to complete a four-year degree at OSU before pursing nursing school should choose courses that will meet both the pre-nursing requirements as well as the Bacc Core.

 What is the difference between a Bachelor's of Science in Nursing (BSN) and an Associate Degree in Nursing (ADN)?

 The BSN is granted by a college or university.
-In Oregon, six universities offer the BSN.
-These programs usually require about two years’ worth of prerequisite course work prior to admission and some require satisfactory scores on nursing school preadmission tests.
+Six Oregon universities offer the BSN.
+These programs usually require about two years of prerequisite course work prior to admission.
+Some also require satisfactory scores on nursing school preadmission tests.

 Graduates of both programs must successfully pass the licensing exam given by the State Board of Nursing to become registered nurses (RNs).